nowthings/analysis_climatic_variables/README.md

 # Analysis of climatic variables
-This is a repository to include scripts for the analysis of climatic variables in general, the technologies included are R, Python...
+This is a repository to include scripts for the analysis of climatic variables in general, the technologies included are R, Python or Jupyter Notebook.

 ## Uses Cases